 Senior executives invite new hires to a quarterly virtual coffee and icebreaker session

-Group projects and virtual coworking sessions build employee engagement and avoid leaving employees feeling siloed or isolated in the remote environment.
+Group projects and virtual coworking sessions also build employee engagement and prevent employees from feeling siloed or isolated in the remote environment.

-Recruiting company DotConnect does this well across their globally distributed remote workforce.
+Recruiting company DotConnect does this well across its globally distributed remote workforce.

-According to reports on Comparably, DotConnect’s CEO and leadership team host weekly office hours where employees can drop in for hot seat coaching, support or brainstorming.
+According to reports on Comparably, DotConnect’s CEO and leadership team host weekly office hours where employees can drop in for coaching, support or brainstorming.

 The leadership team also holds monthly “all hands” meetings to share business updates and milestones, recognize employees and follow through on their commitment to conscious leadership principles.

-DotConnect’s dedicated “culture connect” team plans various activities for team social interactions that foster employee engagement.
+Additionally, DotConnect’s dedicated “culture connect” team plans various activities for team social interactions that encourage employee engagement.

-Enterprise experience platform Medallia Experience Cloud does this well.
-Medallia holds “Feel Good Fridays”, where employees are encouraged to leave their Friday schedules light on meetings to carve out time to focus on professional development.
+For example, enterprise experience platform Medallia Experience Cloud holds “Feel Good Fridays”, where employees are encouraged to leave their Friday schedules light on meetings to carve out time to focus on professional development.

 Ongoing training in the remote setting may be direct training from a manager or using resources like LinkedIn Learning, books, webinars or industry-relevant courses.